 Blue Badge Team

-Wiltshire Council will accept badges from all other countries.
-This would enable you to park using your badge in all Wiltshire Council owned car parks and as detailed in the rights and responsibilities information Blue Badge scheme: rights and responsibilities.
+Wiltshire Council will accept Blue Badges from all other countries.
+This means you can park using your badge in all Wiltshire Council owned car parks, and as detailed in the rights and responsibilities information: Blue Badge scheme: rights and responsibilities.

-As concessions in other EU countries may change over time, we advise you to check what concessions are available before travelling.
+We advise you to check what concessions are available at your destination before travelling abroad.